LLow-QA/IMS-Starter/README.md

 ## Running the tests

-Run all tests with the command: mvn clean package
+Clean target folder then package and run all tests with the command: mvn clean package Just run tests with the command: mvn test
+Run a specific test with: mvn -Dit.test="EnterTestCaseHere" verify

 ### Unit Tests